 The most famous of these is the 5:2 diet.

-“This involves eating for five days and limiting calories to just 500 for the other two days,” explains Al-Ali.
+“This involves eating for five days and limiting calories to just 500 for the other two days,” explains Mays.
 “The suggestion is to enjoy three smaller meals or two slightly bigger meals during the calorie restricted days.
 And spacing the fasting days between eating days will help curb hunger too.
 There is positive research on the 5:2 diet leading to weight loss and improved insulin balance compared to calorie restriction alone.”

 What are fasting mimicking diets?